 - a.
 Complete a plan of study (see the Appendix). - b.
 Determine the research area and major advisor. - c.
 Complete the course requirements. - d.
-Form the PhD Dissertation committee and file D-1 form to UGS. - e.
+Form the PhD Dissertation committee and file the D-1 form to UGS. - e.
 Pass the "Qualifying Exam". - f.
-Complete at least 60 credits (including transfer credits if available) and submit D-2 form to UGS to reach "PhD Candidacy" - g.
-Satisfy the residency requirements. - h.
-Defend "Dissertation Proposal" and file D-3 form - i.
+Complete at least 60 credits (including transfer credits if available) and submit the D-2 form to UGS to reach "PhD Candidacy" - g.
+Satisfy the residency requirements. (see Section 7.8) - h.
+Defend the "Dissertation Proposal" and file D-3 form. - i.
 Complete dissertation credits (15 credits minimum) requirement. - j.
-File D-5 form to UGS prior to dissertation defense. - k.
-Complete oral defense of dissertation and file Final Electronic Thesis or Dissertation (ETD).
+File the D-5 form to UGS prior to the dissertation defense. - k.
+Complete oral defense of the dissertation and file the Final Electronic Thesis or Dissertation (ETD).